 The average "network" size was 3.6 people; older people are less likely to have larger networks because of retirement or the death of friends and family members.

 But the older adults stayed socially connected.
 About three-fourths of the older adults participate in at least one of those activities at least weekly, Cornwell tells WebMD.
 "This is a pretty impressive level of social connectedness, we thought," he says.
 "The real surprise here is that it's the oldest adults in this age group -- seniors in their 70s and early 80s -- who were most engaged in their community compared to those in their 50s and 60s."

 The older respondents, in fact, were twice as likely to be engaged in the activities.

 Why Seniors Stay Connected

-One of the reasons for increased social activities among those in their 70s and 80s could be simply that seniors are out of the work force and have more
+One of the reasons for increased social activities among those in their 70s and 80s could be simply that seniors are out of the work force and have more leisure time, Cornwell says.

-community, and I think that's an important image.
+People in their 70s and 80s, Cornwell says, "enjoy being in the community, and I think that's an important image.
 If people hold that in their mind, I think it would change the way we view old age."

 Second Opinions: Age and Happiness, Social Connections